 Forests are subsistence “safety nets” for the rural poor who depend in various ways on forests and trees outside forests for their food security and nutrition.
-Such people often depend directly on forests for food, such as tubers, fruits, edible leaves, mushrooms and honey, but also animal sourced-food (bushmeat, fish and insects), and for a range of medicinal products.
+Such people often depend directly on forests for food, including tubers, fruits, edible leaves, mushrooms and honey, but also animal-sourced food (bushmeat, fish and insects), and for a range of medicinal products.

 Forests also provide rural people with fuelwood for cooking and heating, construction materials for shelter, and fodder for animals.
 Access to woodfuel ensures proper cooking of foods and sterilization of water, and thus prevention of food-borne illness.

 Forests and trees not only contribute to food security through direct provision of food or energy for cooking, but also indirectly through income generation from sale of wood and NWFPs in local, national and international markets, and from forest-related employment.

 Related topics and programmes

 Furthermore, forests provide critical ecosystem services that are essential for sustainable agriculture and to food production as a whole, including inland fisheries, as well as to human health and well-being.
 The most important ecosystem services that provide direct support to agricultural activities are water regulation, soil protection and nutrient circulation, pest control and pollination.
 With regards to pollination, wild pollinators fertilize the majority of flowering plants globally, improving forest regeneration and the production of many forest plants.
 Productivity and revenue of pollinator-dependent crops benefit substantially from forest proximity (and distance from forest or reduced forest cover lead to lower crop revenue).